 The Founding of New Chapters — Steps Toward a Charter

 Should the Senate concur, it will make recommendations to the Council of Phi Beta Kappa.
-The Council of Phi Beta Kappa, the assembled representatives of the existing chapters and associations of Phi Beta Kappa, makes the final decision.
-If two-thirds of the combined number of chapter and chartered association delegations present and voting at the 2021 Council of Phi Beta Kappa agree with an affirmative recommendation from the Senate, the charter for a new chapter will be granted and arrangements for its formal presentation by the Society will be initiated.
+The Council of Phi Beta Kappa, the assembled representatives of the existing chapters and associations of Phi Beta Kappa, must approve the granting of new charters.
+If two-thirds of the combined number of chapter and chartered association delegations present and voting at the August 2021 Council agree with an affirmative recommendation from the Senate, the Society will grant a charter for a new chapter and begin planning for the chapter’s installation and first student induction.

-Those seeking a chapter will be expected to produce both qualitative and quantitative evidence that their institution has standards that encourage excellence, a system of governance that promotes academic freedom and vigor, a scholarly faculty, a promising student body, a library and other educational facilities serving and complementing the course offerings and an adequate and dependable income sufficient to maintain academic excellence.
+Those seeking a chapter will be expected to produce both qualitative and quantitative evidence demonstrating that their institution has standards that encourage excellence, a system of governance that promotes academic freedom and vigor, a scholarly faculty, a promising student body, a library and other educational facilities serving and complementing the course offerings, and an adequate and dependable income sufficient to maintain academic excellence.

-Throughout this review process, applicants are encouraged to remain in contact with the national office of Phi Beta Kappa’s national office for guidance.
-Applicant committees should not approach members of the Committee on Qualifications should not be approached individually; instead, all inquiries, reports and correspondence concerning an institution seeking a charter should be addressed to Ann McCulloch, Director of Chapter and Association Relations, email@example.com, 202-745-3249.
+Throughout the process, applicants are encouraged to remain in contact with Phi Beta Kappa’s national office for guidance.
+Applicant committees should not approach members of the Committee on Qualifications but rather channel all inquiries and correspondence through Ann McCulloch, Director of Chapter and Association Relations, email@example.com, 202-745-3249.
 We look forward to working with you!